hussmartinez/web3-tsender-ui/README.md

-1. Create a basic react/nextjs application (static)
+1. Create a basic react/nextjs application (static) ✅
+2. Use Rainbow kit for wallet connection
-2. Implement this function
+3. Implement this function

 ```javascript
     function airdropERC20(